lynx44/play-stringent/README.markdown

 <a name="writeable"/>
 ## Writeable[T]

-Note that to use the *withContent* method, you must define a Writeable[T] rather than using something like Json.toJson.
+Note that to use the *withContent* method, you must define a *Writeable[T]* rather than using something like *Json.toJson*.
 A simple generic JSON solution would look like this:

     implicit def jsonWriteable[A](implicit jsonWriter: Writes[A]): Writeable[A] = new Writeable[A](b => ByteString(Json.toJson(b).toString()), Some("application/json"))